yjs/y-webrtc/README.md

   // Maximal number of WebRTC connections.
   // A random factor is recommended, because it reduces the chance that n clients form a cluster.
   maxConns: 20 + math.floor(random.rand() * 15),
-  // Whether to create WebRTC connections to other tabs in the same browser.
+  // Whether to disable WebRTC connections to other tabs in the same browser.
   // Tabs within the same browser share document updates using BroadcastChannels.
   // WebRTC connections within the same browser are therefore only necessary if you want to share video information too.
   filterBcConns: true,